totalspectrum/tinyscript/README.md

 or an attached display.

-The application must initialize the interpreter with `TinyScript_Init` before making any other calls.
-TinyScript_Init takes two parameters: the base of a memory region the interpreter can use, and the size of that region.
+The application must initialize the interpreter with `TinyScript_Init` before making any other calls. `TinyScript_Init` takes two parameters: the base of a memory region the interpreter can use, and the size of that region.
-It returns TS_ERR_OK on success, or an error on failure.
+It returns `TS_ERR_OK` on success, or an error on failure.
 It is recommended to provide at least 2K of space to the interpreter.

-If TinyScript_Init succeeds, the application may then define builtin symbols with `TinyScript_Define(name, BUILTIN, (Val)func)`, where "name" is the name of the symbol in scripts and "func" is the C function.
+If `TinyScript_Init` succeeds, the application may then define builtin symbols with `TinyScript_Define(name, BUILTIN, (Val)func)`, where `name` is the name of the symbol in scripts and `func` is the C function.
 Technically the function should have prototype:

     Val func(Val a, Val b, Val c, Val d)

 However, most C compiler calling conventions are such that any C function (other than varargs ones) will work.
+(Certainly this is true of GCC on the Propeller).
 On the script side, the interpreter will supply 0 for any arguments the user does not supply, and will silently ignore arguments given beyond the fourth.

 To run a script, use `TinyScript_Run(script, saveStrings, topLevel)`.
-Here "script" is a C string, "saveStrings" is 1 if any variable names created in the script need to be saved in newly allocated memory (this is necessary if the space "script" is stored in may later be overwritten, e.g. in a REPL loop by new commands typed by the user. "topLevel" is 1 if the variables created by the script should be kept after it finishes.
+Here `script` is a C string, `saveStrings` is 1 if any variable names created in the script need to be saved in newly allocated memory -- this is necessary if the space `script` is stored in may later be overwritten, e.g. in a REPL loop by new commands typed by the user. `topLevel` is 1 if the variables created by the script should be kept after it finishes.